Tracing the Ice Age Trail

 This time, I took my husband and teens to the trail's southern trailhead, where we picked up the Rib Lake segment of the Ice Age Trail.
 The area also has many nordic-skiing loops, and junctions looked like those in the Black Forest, marked with red, yellow, green and blue blazes.

 Here, the trail pays tribute to the German Volksmarsch (people's walks) tradition; we passed the Brandenburger Tor and Stille Nacht campground on our way to the Ansiedlerdenkmalwald, or settlers' memorial forest.

-So it gave us a start then we came to Old Tote Road, tot being the German adjective for dead things.
-It was the supply road for the logging camps, and the ruins of Camp 6 were along our path, as well as the site of a tannery that used up the local hemlocks, extracting tannic acid from their bark.
+So it gave us a start then we came to Old Tote Road, Tote being the German word for dead people.
+The road was used to supply logging camps, and the ruins of Camp 6 were along our path, as well as the site of a tannery that used the local hemlocks, extracting tannic acid from their bark.

 There's a grove of baby hemlocks along the trail now, and we walked through stands of oak, maple and Norway pine, mixed with aspen and birch.
 A thick layer of leaves covered the rolling trail, and here and there a buttercup pushed through.

 Wisconsin's Rustic Road 1 is just north of the trailhead, so after our hike we went on a gorgeous fall drive, winding around South Harper Lake, through Rib Lake and onto rolling Wisconsin 102.

 That skirts Spirit Lake under a canopy of trees and leads to County Road C and Rustic Road 62, which returned us to High Point Village.

 Then we left the kids in the cabin with a movie and headed for the eastern Wood Lake segment of the Ice Age Trail, deep in the forest.